 ResourceSync defines only a small number of capabilities, and enumerating those does not approach the limits of a single Capability List.
-Extensions or revisions of this specification may introduce the use of Capability List Indexes, but Sources should not generate such structures for the features introduced in this version of the ResourceSync specification.
+Thus, no <sitemapindex> document structure is necessary and Sources should not generate such structures.

 10 Describing Resources

 A Source may publish a description of the resources it makes available for synchronization.
 This information enables a Destination to make an initial copy of some or all of those resources, or to update a local copy to remain synchronized with changes.